This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 example, because you lost the encryption key that was used to encrypt the data.

 To some extent, the solution is simple: back up your data.
-That is, periodically make copies of your data, and store
+Periodically make copies of your data and store

 Let’s start with backup strategies.